-My second reaction, as a novice still learning the ropes, is There But For The Grace Of God Go I – because on two occasions (not bad in 4 months) I failed to pick up after my West Highland Terrier.
+My second reaction, as a novice still learning the ropes, is There But For The Grace Of God Go I – because on two occasions (not bad in four months) I failed to pick up after my West Highland Terrier.
 Once because it was bucketing with rain so heavily the crap was being swept towards the drains and down to Cardiff Bay anyway, and once because she had deposited it in a most awkward spot, tight up against a pebble-dash wall, and what’s worse it was a little, er, runny.
-Most of the time she dumps in the back garden, so there’s no issue other than the fact that I’m having to adjust my plans for ornamental parterres, vegetable plots, butterfly-luring borders and scented herberies: a few hardy shrubs around a squelchy bog will have to do.
-When she does squeeze one out in one of the parks where she walks me, I rush to the scene of the crime and remove the offending item before any passing spinster has a fit of the vapours.
-Yes, despite the fact that clearing away a couple of stools in Tremorfa Park is as pointless as a pack of elastoplast at a motorway pile-up, I am that heralded paragon of the ‘big society’: the responsible dog-owner.
+Most of the time she dumps in the back garden, so there’s no issue other than the adjustment of plans for ornamental parterres, vegetable plots, butterfly-luring borders and scented herberies: a few hardy shrubs around a squelchy bog will have to do.
+When she does squeeze one out in one of the parks where she drags me, I rush to the scene of the crime and remove the offending item before any passing spinster has a fit of the vapours.
+Yes, despite the fact that clearing away a couple of stools in Tremorfa Park is as helpful as a pack of elastoplast at a motorway pile-up, I am that heralded paragon of the ‘big society’: the responsible dog-owner.

 Of course, for a select few, shit is an alien concept.
-The Queen is famed for being far too posh to push, Jane Fonda has it done manually, Joan Rivers sorted it out with a surgical by-pass and Justin Bieber hasn’t yet graduated to solids.
-As for me, I’m lucky: I never need to shit.
-Every once in a while a small lavender bag pops out of my belly button and I simply use it to augment the pot pourri.
+The Queen is far too posh to push (a lady-in-waiting removes it manually with gold-plated tweezers), Jane Fonda swears by warm saline enemas, Joan Rivers eliminated the problem with a surgical by-pass and Justin Bieber hasn’t yet graduated to solids.
+As for me, I’m lucky: I never need to do it.
+Every once in a while a small lavender bag pops out of my belly button and I chuck it in the pot pourri.